 How do YouTube ad costs compare to other platforms?

 According to Reddit discussions, YouTube typically has lower CPM than LinkedIn and comparable or slightly higher CPM than Facebook.
-However, video production costs must be factored in—something text and image-based platforms don't require.
+For a detailed comparison, check out reddit-ads-vs-quora-ads to see how Reddit's costs stack up against another discussion-based platform.
+Video production costs must be factored in—something text and image-based platforms don't require.

 Can small businesses succeed with YouTube ads?